open-sauced/intro/CONTRIBUTING.md

 ### Adding a New Section to a Chapter

-If your content falls under the category of one of the course chapters, please add it to the chapter by creating a subheading (heading 2).
-Otherwise, you can [add a brand new chapter](#adding-a-new-chapter-and-adding-it-to-the-sidebar).
+If your content can fall under the category of one of the course chapters, please add it as a new section to the chapter.
+Create a subheading (heading 2) and write your content.

+You can add a new chapter if it's more suitable for a standalone section.

 ### Adding a New Chapter and Adding it to the Sidebar